- Department of Anthropology

 |Master of Arts (M.A.)
 Anthropology (Thesis): Environment (45 credits)|

 The Environment option is aimed at students who wish to use interdisciplinary approaches in their graduate research on environmental issues and who wish to benefit from interaction with students from a wide range of different disciplines.
-Through research, seminars, and two courses, this option adds an interdisciplinary layer that will challenge students to defend their research and think in a broader context.
+Through research, seminars, and three courses, this option adds an interdisciplinary layer that will challenge students to defend their research and think in a broader context.
 The graduate option in Environment provides students with an appreciation for the role of science in informed decision-making in the environmental sector, and its influence on political, socio-economic, and ethical judgments.
 Students who have been admitted through their home department or faculty may apply for admission to the option.
 Option requirements are consistent across academic units.
-The option is coordinated by the McGill School of Environment (MSE), in partnership with participating academic units.
+The option is coordinated by the Bieler School of Environment (BSE), in partnership with participating academic units.

 |Master of Arts (M.A.)
 Anthropology (Thesis): Gender and Women's Studies (45 credits)|